Their Own Systems Went Down. Then They Admitted Everything

 Read that again.
 A Welsh Government representative stated, in a public forum, that some of these programmes may produce zero benefit.
 And that had the government known this at the outset, the programmes would never have been commissioned.

 This is not a warning about future risk.
 It is a retrospective verdict.
-The Welsh Government is contemplating the possibility that hundreds of millions of pounds have been spent on programmes whose benefits have been entirely eroded by delay.
+The Welsh Government is contemplating the possibility that over GBP 200 million has been spent on programmes whose benefits have been entirely eroded by delay.

-When asked to account for the persistent gap between what DHCW promises and what it delivers, Helen Thomas offered this explanation:
+When asked to account for the persistent gap between what DHCW promises and what it delivers, Helen Thomas offered:

 "Some of that will be around optimism in terms of the plans and teams...
 I think some of that is that we acknowledge we need to do more discovery."